cputer/QASWP/WHITEPAPER.md

 This is highly complex for large networks, but could be simplified for smaller calibration networks or an agreed simplified verification model.

+---

+## Theoretical Boundary and Compliance with Shannon Entropy

+Although QASWP demonstrates compression ratios approaching 99 % in deterministic demo scenarios, this does not imply a violation of the Shannon entropy limit for lossless coding.
+The apparent gain arises from **semantic context prediction** and **shared model state**, which reduce effective entropy by conditioning on known context Ψ.

+\[
+\text{Effective compression} = 1 - \frac{H(Δ \mid Ψ)}{H(M)}
+\]

+When \( H(Δ \mid Ψ) \rightarrow 0 \), the apparent compression approaches 100 %, but
+the protocol remains information-theoretically sound — no information is created or destroyed, and total entropy remains consistent with Shannon’s limit.

+---

 ## Performance Analysis

 We now examine the performance characteristics of QASWP in terms of communication overhead, computational cost, and security gain, based on theoretical analysis and preliminary experiments.